DitroniX/EPEM-Ethernet-Power-Energy-Monitor/README.md

 ## Updates

+-   25-10-09 - Board production midway.
+PCBs fabricated and next stage going into SMT.
+Delay for China Holiday.
 -   25-09-26 - Following user requests, a variant of EPEM ATM90E36 has been designed and Beta ordered.
 This includes the ATM90E32.
 -   25-09-26 - After BOM delays, the EPEM is now back on track and in produciton next week.
 -   25-09-17 - Preparing fulfillment, following Kickstarter finalising the project and Backer Survey.